To elect a minor in Psychology a student must complete the following six courses:

-- A PSYC lecture course chosen from Groups 1 and 2 listed for the major (3 points)
+- One PSYC lecture course chosen from Groups 1 or 2 listed for the major (3 points)

 - One PSYC lecture or seminar course of your choice (3 or 4 points)

-- A second PSYC lecture or seminar course of your choice (3 or 4 points)
+- An additional PSYC lecture or seminar course of your choice (3 or 4 points)